Trentham Priory: Dissolution

 Henry VIII broke with the church in Rome in 1534, making himself supreme head of the church in England and in 1535 he commissioned the Valor Ecclesiasticus, a survey of the finances of the church in England, Wales and the English controlled parts of Ireland.
 The Valor Ecclesiasticus shows that the priory's possessions were worth a total of £122 3s 2d and it had a net income of £75 14s, making it one of the wealthier Augustinian priories in the country.
 The house was suppressed in 1537, with the prior being awarded a pension of £16.

 The property was sold by the Crown to Charles Brandon, 1st Duke of Suffolk in 1538, who in turn sold it to Sir Thomas Pope.
 Pope sold the priory to one James Leveson.
 The Dukes of Sutherland built Trentham Hall on the site, remaining there until 1912.

-Trentham Priory's small square tower is preserved at Dalbury Lees in nearby Derbyshire...
-"The small church tower formerly belonged to Trentham Priory, in Staffordshire".
+Trentham Priory's small square tower is claimed to be preserved at Dalbury Lees in nearby Derbyshire: Glover states that "The small church tower formerly belonged to Trentham Priory, in Staffordshire".
 Dalbury was recorded as supporting Trentham Priory from the early 1290s onwards.